offbynull/offbynull.github.io/docs/data/learn/Bioinformatics/input/input.md

 Prior to deriving masses from a spectrum_MS, filter out low intensity mass-to-charge ratios.
 The remaining mass-to-charge ratios are converted to potential masses using `{kt} \frac{m}{z} \cdot z = m`.

-For example, the mass spectrometer used on a peptide has a tendency to produce +1 and +2 ions.
-As such, each mass-to-charge ratio is converted to two possible masses (multiped by both +1 and +2).
-Even though only one of masses for that mass-to-charge ratio is correct, because it's impossible to know which one is correct both masses are included in the experimental spectrum.
+For example, consider a mass spectrometer that has a tendency to produce +1 and +2 ions.
+This mass spectrometer produces the following mass-to-charge ratios: \[100, 150, 250\].
+Each mass-to-charge ratio from this mass spectrometer will be converted to two possible masses:

+ * 100 ⟶ \[100Da, 200Da\]
+ * 150 ⟶ \[150Da, 300Da\]
+ * 250 ⟶ \[250Da, 500Da\]

+It's impossible to know which mass is correct, so all masses are included in the experimental spectrum: \[100Da, 150Da, 200Da, 250Da, 300Da, 500Da\].

 ```{output}
 ch4_code/src/ExperimentalSpectrum.py